Fortex365/DiscordBot/barmaid/README.md

 ```
 python pip install requirements.txt
 ```
+Make sure you have `FFmpeg` installed and added to the PATH enviroment variables.
+You can download it [here](https://www.ffmpeg.org/).

 Visit [Discord Developer Portal](https://discord.com/developers/applications) and create new application there and save it's  `token`.
 KEEP IT SECRET!

 For Mac: